 VII c) Would the project result in hazardous emissions within one-quarter mile of a school site?
 Hiram Johnson High School is located to the southwest of the site.
-The tennis courts and outdoor play area are located approximately 380 feet from the perimeter of the Redding Avenue site.
-The Air Quality Section of this document determined that emissions from operations of the buses at the Redding Avenue site would not exceed air quality standards.
+The tennis courts and outdoor play area are located approximately 630 feet from the perimeter of the subject site.
+The Air Quality Section of this document determined that emissions from operations of the food delivery trucks on the site would not exceed air quality standards.
 There are no identified stationary uses which emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of the school site.
 Impacts are less-than-significant.

 VII d) Would the project be located on a hazardous materials site?
-The Environmental Site Assessment, 7050 San Joaquin Street, Sacramento, California was prepared for the District by AHTNA Facility Services, Inc. and dated August 18, 2017.
-The subject site and immediately surrounding parcels are not located on any recognized environmental sites listed on the State Department of Toxic Substances Control's Envirostore Database of hazardous sites.
+The subject site and immediately surrounding parcels are not located on any recognized environmental sites listed on the State Department of Toxic Substances Control's Enviro-store Database of hazardous sites.
 As such, risk of exposure to hazardous materials is less-than-significant.

 VII e) and f) Is the project located in an Airport Land Use Plan or Airport Safety or within 2 miles of an airport?
 Are there private air strips in the area that pose a public risk?
-The site is not within any airport's Comprehensive Land Use Plan "overflight" zone.
+The site is not within any airport's Comprehensive Land Use Plan "over-flight" zone.
 No significant impacts related to air traffic risks or airport safeties are anticipated.

 VII g) Would the project interfere with an Emergency Response or Evacuation Plan?

 The proposed project would not physically interfere with an adopted emergency response plan or emergency evacuation plan.
-The project does not increase traffic on the local roadway system but rather, relocates the existing school bus fleet from the north side of San Joaquin Street to the south side of San Joaquin Street.
 As such the project is not expected to interfere with emergency response efforts.

 VII h) Would the project expose people or properties to Wildlands Fire Risk.
 Risks of wildfire are minimal.
-The site is developed with ornamental landscaping.
-Adjacent open areas are generally irrigated pasture.
+The site will be developed with paved surfaces and ornamental landscaping.